Events & Program Coordinator

 - Cover letter describing your interest and how you qualify for the position (no more than 1 page);

 - Resume (no longer than 2 pages);

 - List of 2 or more professional references.

 Incomplete applications will NOT be considered.
-PLEASE use the subject line “Events Coordinator” in your email.
+PLEASE use the subject line “Events & Program Coordinator” in your email.
 No calls please.